modeco80/etsfun/README.md

 I got it working fairly quickly, and I played around with it some until deciding to clean it up.

+All the code here, besides the ETS floppy (ofc) is under the MIT License.

 # How to build?

-You will need mingw-w64 tools.
-MSVC could be used too but eh
+You will need mingw-w64 tools and NASM.

-`make` will build the EXE and copy it on to the boot floppy
+`make` will build the EXE and copy it onto a copy of the boot floppy.

-`make test` will test in the [Bochs emulator](https://en.wikipedia.org/wiki/Bochs).
+`make test` will test that floppy in the [Bochs emulator](https://en.wikipedia.org/wiki/Bochs).
 I'd use QEMU but the boot loader literally doesn't work.

 # Notes

 The TNT RTOS seems to be structured like so:

-- Monitor (loader & seems to provide very basic bootstrap calls)
+- Monitor (loader & seems to provide very basic bootstrap "service calls")
     - Application (PE file)
         - TNT Kernel libraries
 	        - Runtime (unpacking compressed ROMDATA/such)